Timely Warning Policy

 Executive leadership of the College are included in the decision to send a message if time permits.
-Depending on the type of emergency, College Police and/or members of the administration will confirm the emergency with the assistance of local/state first responders and/or the National Weather Service and will determine the appropriate segment(s) of the campus community to receive the notification.
-College Police can contact State/local police via radio and telephone directly.
+Depending on the type of emergency, Campus Police and/or members of the administration will confirm the emergency with the assistance of local/state first responders and/or the National Weather Service and will determine the appropriate segment(s) of the campus community to receive the notification.
+Campus Police can contact State/local police via radio and telephone directly.
 A decision will then be made by the Chief/Director and/or the Director of Administration as to the content of the notification and the notification will be initiated.
 For example, a threat to the Warwick Campus would not necessarily impact the Lincoln Campus and such a threat would likely only result in a warning to the Warwick (Knight) Campus community.
 Similarly, a gas leak at the Newport Campus would likely only result in notification of evacuation to the Newport Campus community.

 The College will, without delay, and taking into account the safety of the community, determine the content of the emergency message and initiate the emergency messaging system, unless issuing a message will, in the judgment of the Police Department or other responsible authorities, jeopardize or compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency situation.
-College Police and administration maintain a set of pre-recorded messages in the emergency notification system to support rapid communication in the event of an immediate threat to the campus community.
+Campus Police and administration maintain a set of pre-recorded messages in the emergency notification system to support rapid communication in the event of an immediate threat to the campus community.
 As an event unfolds, the College may update the community via more detailed emails and/or through its website or other social media.
 The larger community surrounding the affected campus(es) may be updated by marketing through the website, various social media and/or media liaison.

 CCRI students, faculty, and staff are automatically enrolled in our Rave Emergency Alert system if a phone number was supplied during enrollment/to MyCCRI Portal.
 Visit this page to find information on how to update your phone numbers.